Team-building games for companies, organizations, and teams

 20–45 minutes

-Decision-making processes, team alignment
+Decision processes, team alignment

 Evaluation: Whose arguments prevail – and why?